Pylons/pyramid/docs/narr/introduction.rst

   need, the less pain you'll have.

 Familiarity
-  As web developers, we've become accustomed to working in very particular ways over the years.
-This framework is a canonization of practices that "fit our brains".
+  The :mod:`repoze.bfg` framework is a canonization of practices that "fit the brains" of its authors.

 Trustability
   :mod:`repoze.bfg` is developed conservatively and tested